Resident Evil 2 (PlayStation)

 - In the Japanese version, the death scene animations are censored by fading the screen to black, leaving only the sound effects and "YOU DIED" text.

 - Arrange Game, which includes a Rookie mode with different enemy and item placements.
 It also has the Sub Machine Gun, Gatling Gun, and Rocket Launcher available from the start with unlimited ammo.
 In addition to Rookie mode, the Japanese release includes a "U.S.A.
 Version" mode based on the difficulty level of Resident Evil 2's international version with the exception that auto-aiming is disabled with no option to activate it.

-- Debut of the Extreme Battle minigame, which is unlocked after completing either Claire or Leon's A scenario in the Normal sub-mode of the Original game mode.
-This minigame has four playable characters, two of which are unlocked after certain conditions are met.
+- Debut of the Extreme Battle minigame, which is unlocked after completing either Claire or Leon's A scenario on the Normal difficulty level of the Original game mode.
+This minigame has three difficulty levels (which are unlocked sequentially) and four playable characters (Leon and Claire are available by default, while two additional characters are unlocked after certain conditions are met).

 |Original||Dual Shock Version|